Natteke/diawi-nodejs-uploader/readme.md

 #### Programmatic

-All options exept token and file are optional.
+All options except token and file are optional.

 ```js
 import { upload } from 'diawi-nodejs-uploader';